 Nutrient Film Technique (N.F.T.)
 Downspout Hydroponics is an exceptionally simple hydroponics setup.
 Last winter we built a NFT downspout Hydroponics system to grow lettuce indoors all throughout the winter.
 We share a how-to here.
-We are very pleased how the system works, of all the other hydroponics we use, it seems to be the easiest setup and also most effective.
+Read that first if you are new to NFT Hydroponic.
+We are very pleased with how the system works, of all the other hydroponics we use, it seems to be the easiest setup and also most effective.

-Since we like the NFT downspout Hydroponics system so much, we came up with an upgrade to be able to grow more and plants with larger root system.
+Since we like the NFT downspout Hydroponics system so much, we came up with an upgrade to be able to grow more and plants with larger root systems.